 Individuals are deemed to be tax resident in Thailand only if they stay in Thailand for an aggregate period of not less than 180 days within a calendar year.
 Any Thai or foreign individual who derives assessable income from sources in Thailand or for work performed in Thailand is liable to pay personal income tax, whether or not such income is paid within or outside Thailand.

-In addition, a resident of Thailand is liable to personal income tax on assessable income derived from sources outside Thailand and remitted into Thailand in the same year in which such income is derived (remittance in the following year is not subject to tax).
+In addition, a resident of Thailand is liable to personal income tax on assessable income derived from sources outside Thailand and remitted into Thailand in the same year in which such income is derived (remittance in the following year is not subject to tax; this exception will be null starting from 1 January 2024).

-Successful applicants can get a tax resident certificate (TRC) only when they accumulatively spend more than 180 days in Thailand in any tax (calendar) year.
+Successful applicants can get a tax resident certificate (TRC) only when they spend more than 180 accumulative days in Thailand in any tax (calendar) year.

-Applicants that receive income in Thailand (e.g. rental income from an investment property) can declare such income in that calendar year during the tax filing period (1 January—31 March of the following year) and a tax identification number (TIN) can be obtained.
+Applicants that receive income in Thailand (such as rental income from an investment property) can declare such income in that calendar year during the tax filing period (1 January–31 March of the following year) and a tax identification number (TIN) can be obtained.

 In order to request a TIN, the applicant must have a residential address in Thailand.

-A privilege entry visa obtained through the Thailand Elite Residence Program does not lead to either permanent residence status or Thai citizenship.
+A privilege entry visa obtained through the Thailand Privilege Residence Program does not lead to either permanent residence status or Thai citizenship.

 To apply for permanent residence, the applicant must have held a Thai non-immigrant visa for at least three consecutive years prior to the application submission.